tbotee/fastest.route/README.md

 # fastest.route
 Return the path and time for each transport provider between 2 cities.
-The shortest path is calculated by the distance between the bodes.
+The shortest path is calculated by the distance between the nodes.

-The shortes path can be calculated using time instead of distance between nodes with a small change in the code.
+The shortes path can be also calculated using time instead of distance between nodes with a small change in the code.

 Returns also the shortest path if you can switch transport provider at nodes.